AndreyKoltsov1997/JDBC-Benchmark/README.md

 # 3. Build and run.

- The app uses maven for building. *WARNING*: It's required to use custom Maven settings (stored within .m2/settings.xml), make sure to state them.
+ The app uses maven for building.
+ **WARNING**: It's required to use custom Maven settings (stored within .m2/settings.xml), make sure to state them.
  Custom settings are used for building docker image and deploying the app to maven repository.
  The parameters of the app are specified and described in paragraph 2.
 In order to build it with default parameters (except database credentials, which are required), use:
  > $ mvn clean -Ddb.username=postgres -Ddb.password=password compile assembly:single package

 Benchmark's maven configuration could build docker image.
 In order to build docker image for the app with default configuration, use "docker:build" command.
-Example:
+**Example**:

  > $ mvn -s .m2/settings.xml clean -Ddb.username=postgres -Ddb.password=password compile assembly:single package docker:build

 # 4. Test run.